 Almost all property belongs to the state.
 Government control extends even to chattel property (domestically produced goods and all imports and exports).
 A functioning, modern, and independent judiciary does not exist.
 Bribery is pervasive and corruption is endemic at every level of the state and economy.
 The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run companies that compete to earn foreign exchange.

 No effective tax system is in place.
-The government commands almost every part of the economy.
+The government commands almost every part of the economy and directs all significant economic activity.
 The government sets production levels for most products, and state-owned industries account for nearly all GDP.
-The state directs all significant economic activity.
 Disproportionately high military spending further drains scarce resources.
 Despite an attempted state crackdown, black markets have grown.

 Private-sector business activity remains virtually impossible in North Korea.
 In 2016, the regime initiated two mass mobilizations meant to increase production and complete construction projects quickly.
 The state determines wages, but factory managers have limited autonomy to offer incentives to workers.
 North Korea receives extensive food and energy subsidies from China.

 Trade is highly restricted both by the actions of the North Korean government and by sanctions imposed by others.
 The government allows limited foreign participation in the economy through special economic zones, investment in which is approved on a case-by-case basis.
 The financial sector is completely controlled by the state.